ngld/old-knossos/README.md

 If it complains that ```rcc``` is missing, you will need to install the developer packages for Qt5.

 Now you can use `ninja run` to launch Knossos in release mode and `ninja debug` to launch it in debug mode.
 In debug mode you can use a chromium-based browser to access the DevTools by navigating to http://localhost:4006/.

+If you delete or add files in `html/images` or `html/templates` you have to run `configure.py` again because it needs to rebuild the file list.

 The converter is a console-only script.
 Use ```python converter.py -h``` to read its help.